smygw72/P-KAI/README.md

 # P-KAI (Piano-Karaoke AI)
-P-KAI is CNN-based model with metric learning that calculates your piano skill from an audio(.mp3).
+P-KAI is a CNN-based model that calculates your piano skill from an audio(.mp3).
 Web service is [here](https://feature.d3c5bfncikrlyq.amplifyapp.com).

 ## How to run